elguille10/awesome-development/README.md

 # awesome-development
-A curated lisft with different stuff for development
+A curated list with different stuff for development

+Inspired in awesome-python and awesome-java